apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    .. note:: When :ts:cv:`proxy.config.http.number_of_redirections` is set to a positive value and |TS| has previously cached a 3XX Redirect response, the cached response will continue to be refreshed and returned until the response is no longer in the cache.

+   .. note:: In previous versions proxy.config.http.redirection_enabled had to be set to 1 before this setting was evaluated.
+Now setting :ts:cv:`proxy.config.http.number_of_redirections` to a value greater than zero is sufficient to cause |TS| to follow redirects.

 .. ts:cv:: CONFIG proxy.config.http.redirect_host_no_port INT 1
    :reloadable: